01 of 06

 02 of 06

-Using the fabric to make your handles, as described in this step, will create a strong, sturdy handle that can carry a heavy load.
-Although you could use webbing, the self fabric handles are less apt to fray over time.
+Using the fabric to make your handles as described in this step, will create a strong, sturdy handle that can carry a heavy load.
+Although you could use webbing, the fabric handles are less apt to fray over time.

 Continue to 3 of 6 below.

-- Fold the raw edges in to the fold line and press well.
+- Fold the raw edges in to the fold line and press once again.

 - With the folds in place, sew close to the folded edges that are separate to sew them in place.